jonathan-robin/calendar-client/README.md

 ```
 To run the app locally, run
 ```
-node index.js
+npm start
 ```
 ## Usage
-The server won't connect to the db since the .env variables aren't included.
-Change the variables
+Once the repo cloned, the request will keep going to the heroku server, change the
 ```
-mysql.createConnection({ database, host, username, pass})
+const instance = axios.create({ baseURL })
 ```
-in the ```config/database.js``` file with your own and then feel free to contact me to get a copy of the db to run locally.
+variables baseURL in the ```hooks/useAxios.tsx``` file with your own server to run it locally.

 ## Contributing